alexholmes/hdfs-file-slurper/README.md

 * A dry-run mode which will simply echo the copy operations, but not execute them.
 * Cron/scheduler support by use of a PID file to prevent from multiple concurrent execution.
 * Capability to write "done" file after completion of copy
+* Verify HDFS destination post-copy with CRC32 checksum comparison with source

 ## Important Considerations